RohanGoyal37/TextUtils/README.md

 ## 🎯 About The Project

-**TextUtils** is a Django-based web application designed to simplify text processing tasks.
-Whether you're a writer, developer, or content creator, TextUtils provides essential utilities to clean, format, and analyze your text efficiently.
+**Textify** is a Django-based web application designed to simplify text processing tasks.
+Whether you're a writer, developer, or content creator, Textify provides essential utilities to clean, format, and analyze your text efficiently.

-### Why TextUtils?
+### Why Textify?

 - **Fast & Efficient** — Process text instantly without complex software
 - **User-Friendly** — Clean interface with minimal learning curve